f3d-app/f3d/doc/user/14-LIMITATIONS_AND_TROUBLESHOOTING.md

 - Skinning is slow and baked on the CPU.
 - Does not support Face-varying attributes.
-- The `usd` plugin is not shipped in the python wheels yet.
+- The `usd` plugin is not shipped in the Python wheels yet.

 ### VDB

 VDB file formats rely on [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb) and VTK libraries.
 They have some known limitations:

-- The `vdb` plugin is not shipped in the python wheels yet.
+- The `vdb` plugin is not shipped in the Python wheels yet.

 ### Gaussian splatting